caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 echo "Deploy to " $TARGET " complete"
 ```

-After I've run the script I can test the deployment on my laptop by simply pointing my browser to `blue.keepthescore.co` or `green.keepthescore.co`.
+After I've run the script I can test the deployment on my laptop by simply pointing my browser to `blue.keepthescore.com` or `green.keepthescore.com`.
 Once I'm sure that everything's working I route traffic to the newly deployed idle server using DigitalOceans's web interface.
 (I could do this via script too, but haven't got round to it yet).

 Result: My users get routed to the newly deployed software without noticing (hopefully).